Fields

 Backfill Pattern

-When backfill is true and existing records are present, the worker populates new fields across all existing records:
+When backfill is true and recordCount > 0, the worker populates new fields across all existing records:

 - First, generate and validate the new field definitions.
 Update the dataset's

-- For each batch: read existing record data, generate new field values via AI, update each record's
+- For each batch: run web search for search-enabled field groups, read existing record data, generate new field values via AI (separating synthetic vs. web-search-grounded fields in the prompt), update each record using merge SQL.

 - Token usage is accumulated across field generation and all backfill batches.